-Thrasymachus, who succeeds Kephalos and Polemarchus in engaging Socrates in Rep.1, demonstrates how falsely-apportioned distributive justice results in social breakdown.
+We find an excellent example of what Aristotle is talking about – the socially destructive force of wrongly applied distributive justice (equality for unequals, inequality for equals) – in Plato’s depiction of Thrasymachus, the famous sophist who succeeds Kephalos and Polemarchus in engaging Socrates in Rep.1.
 Thrasymachus asserts that the unjust man, who displays greed (πλεονεκτεῖν) on a large scale, always comes out with a profit and advantage for himself, whereas the just man hands over advantage to those who are stronger than him.
 Thrasymachus paints a picture of a society in which the corrupt, the selfish, and the scheming always rise to the top, as they either snatch the community’s assets for themselves, or are handed said advantages by the fair man who foregoes bribes, shuns nepotism, and concludes contracts in the manner in which they were intended.
 The just man is therefore left both financially and socially weaker than the unjust man, as his friends and family resent his unwillingness to benefit them and himself unjustly.
 The unjust man, on the other hand, who values his own profit and gain above all else, not only reaps the financial gains of his unscrupulousness, but also the social rewards which are owed to him through distributive justice.
 He contributes more to the city, via his ill-gotten gains, and therefore receives a greater share of admiration and honours from both the city and those who know him.
 The social cost of his injustice, however, is that his behaviour makes cooperation impossible, and the unjust man actually becomes the enemy of all.
-Because his motivation is to out-do everyone else in all things (πλεον-εκτεῖν), and to gain advantage solely for himself, both just people and other unjust people, who are trampled down and cheated by him, feel slighted and resentful of his success.
+Because his motivation is to out-do everyone else in all things (πλεον-εκτεῖν), and to gain advantage solely for himself, the result is that both just people and other unjust people, all of whom are trampled down and cheated by him, feel slighted and resentful of his success.
 Faction and hatred takes the place of unity and friendship, and the bonds of the city are severed, just as Aristotle describes.

 This example shows the neglect of distributive justice in two different ways.
-Most obviously, the neglect of the rules of office and the partiality to bribes and underhand dealings means that the deserving are deprived of their share, while the unjust man and those he favours benefit disproportionately and undeservedly.
-Distributive justice is, however, also neglected on a more intrinsic level in this account.
+Most obviously, the neglect of the rules of office and the partiality to bribes and underhand dealings mean that the deserving are deprived of their share, while the unjust man and those he favours benefit disproportionately and undeservedly.
+The second manner in which distributive justice is neglected in this account is on a more intrinsic level, however.
 In his analysis of the situation he depicts, Thrasymachus judges just and unjust men according to the same principle, comparing them as equals with regards to their financial and social circumstances.
-They are not at all equal in this regard, however, as the advantages (and disadvantages) which their behaviour reaps them, are attained according to very different rules of conduct: the one law-abiding and fair, the other his opposite.
+However, they are not at all equal in this regard, as the advantages (and disadvantages) which their behaviour reaps for them, are attained according to very different rules of conduct: the one law-abiding and fair, the other his opposite.
 Under the rules of distributive justice, therefore, Thrasymachus ought to judge these men of unequal morality and action by a standard likewise unequal.
-That he does not do so is unsurprising, as it would be against Thrasymachus’ interests to apply the rules of distributive justice.
+That he does not do so is unsurprising, as it would be against Thrasymachus’ interests to correctly apply the rules of distributive justice.
 To do so would force him to admit of a very different conclusion to the one he is advocating, namely, that it is better to be unjust than to be just.

 4.1.3.2.
 Two Ways of Applying Distributive Justice